 The Rolodex Spirit in a Digital World

-Jeff Sorg
+- Jeff Sorg

-• 3 min read
+- 4 min read

 I was sitting on my patio this morning, looking over the week behind me and thinking of the one ahead.
 While watching the rising sun reflect off the San Jacinto Mountains, I thought back on a post I read earlier this week discussing the "leaky bucket" in modern real estate.

-The "leaky bucket" is a metaphor for a staggering statistic: over 50% of online leads never receive a response.
+The "leaky bucket" is used as a metaphor for a staggering statistic: over 50% of online leads never receive a response.
+This statistic is the basis for today's reflection.

-That statistic is the basis for today's reflection.
 It got me thinking about a piece of equipment that once sat on every desk I ever occupied.
 It was called the Rolodex.

 For the younger generation who may not know, the Rolodex was a rotating wheel of small cards.
 It was tactile, and it was heavy.
 That wheel had a weight to it.
 When you turned it, you could hear the “click-click-click” of your livelihood.
 I can also share with you that there were times when my Rolodex looked full of blank cards.
 When that happened, the silence of those empty cards literally scared me into action.